Unique selling proposition: Importance

 The desktop personal-computer market provides one example with many manufacturers and the potential for new manufacturers at any time.
 Apple used the slogan "Beauty outside, Beast inside" for its Mac Pro campaign to differentiate its product as "beautiful" compared with any other desktop computer.
 Buyers of this product were willing to pay a premium price, compared with technically similar desktop computers.
 Apple differentiates itself with a focus on aesthetics and cutting-edge technologies.

-Wal-Mart's "Save money, live better" (Waiz, 2013).
-Wal-Mart is concerned with being the cheapest department store and with reminding customers that it's not how much one spends on a product that matters.
+On the other hand, Walmart differentiates itself through its campaign “save money, live better" by having a focus on being the cheapest department store and reminding customers that it's not how much one spends on a product that matters.
 This USP rests on strong, direct and concise messaging that gives consumers a clear picture of exactly what value they will receive for choosing a given brand or product.
-Something so simple that can attract customers like that and show the unique selling proposition of the business is what people look for.

 Marketing strategies are very important for different companies to establish their identity and increase market share.

 A good USP should target a specific audience.
 Furthermore, a USP should not only be unique, but also keep its promises in order to prove trustworthy.

 Examples

-The following are examples of Unique Selling Propositions.
+The following are examples of unique selling propositions.
 What is commonly considered a slogan is enhanced with a differentiating benefit of the product or service.
 Typically, the uniqueness is delivered by a unique process, ingredient, or system that produces the benefit described.